microsoft/sqlworkshops/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md

     ![A status of Completed is displayed in the Complete cutover dialog.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/dms-migration-wizard-complete-cutover-completed.png?raw=true "Migration Wizard")

     > **Note**:
     > This will take between 10-30 minutes, so it might be a good time to take a break, or to review what you've done so far.
-Sometimes the progress is delayed, you can select **Refresh** to update manually.
+Sometimes the progress bar is delayed, select **Refresh** from the panel to the left (don't worry, it won't close your cutover) to update manually, every ~5 minutes.

 14. Close the *Complete cutover* dialog by selecting the **X** in the upper right corner of the dialog, and do the same thing for the *TailspinToys* blade.
 This will return you to the *TailspinToysMigration* blade.
 Select **Refresh**, and you should see a status of *Completed* from the *TailspinToys* database.